 What Is Cat Insurance?

-How cat insurance works in Australia and what makes it different from dog insurance.
+How feline cover works in Australia and why it differs from dog insurance.

-Key fact: Vet costs for cats in Australia can be substantial.
-A urinary blockage can cost $3,000 - $6,000 to treat, cancer treatment $2,000 - $8,000, and kidney disease management $1,000 - $3,000+ per year.
-The Australian Veterinary Association notes that advances in feline medicine mean more treatments are available - but they come at a cost.
+Key fact: Veterinary costs for Australian cats have risen steadily alongside advances in feline medicine.
+A urinary blockage can cost $3,000 to $6,000 to resolve surgically, cancer treatment may reach $2,000 to $8,000, and ongoing kidney disease management runs $1,000 to $3,000 or more each year.
+The Australian Veterinary Association notes that modern diagnostic tools and treatment options have expanded what is possible for sick cats - but those capabilities come at a price.

-For a broader overview of pet insurance in Australia - including dogs - see our pet insurance comparison page.
+For a broader look at pet insurance in Australia - including cover for dogs - visit our pet insurance comparison page.

 Cat Insurance Cover Types

-Three main tiers of cat insurance are available in Australia.
-Premiums shown are indicative ranges for cats.
+Three primary tiers of cat cover are available from Australian providers.
+Premiums shown are typical ranges for cats.

 Accident Only